Definition of Myeloproliferative Disease

 Patients with other forms of myeloproliferative diseases usually have a mutation in the Janus kinase (JAK2) gene.
 Mutations in the JAK2 gene are responsible for hypersensitivity to the endogenous hormone erythropoietin which induces red blood cell maturation and proliferation.

 The majority of the patients with primary myelofibrosis have an acquired mutation in the CALR gene instead of JAK2 mutations.
 CALR mutations are also responsible for at least 60% of the cases of essential thrombocythemia.

-Once a mutation in one of these genes is acquired, clonal expansion happens, which ensures the proliferation of the affected cells and eventually the development of myeloproliferative disease.
+Once a mutation in one of these genes is acquired, clonal expansion happens, which ensures the proliferation of the affected cells and, eventually, the development of the myeloproliferative disease.

 Due to the overlap in the genetic mutations associated with the different myeloproliferative diseases, it becomes evident why transformation from one disorder into another is possible.